Next week sees the release of Canadian superstar The Weeknd’s third album, ‘Starboy’. But what’s he all about? Nick Levine explains it all

 Debut album ‘Kiss Land’ charted at number two in the US in 2013, but The Weeknd really crossed over into the mainstream the following year.
 On paper, a collaboration with pop singer Ariana Grande looked like a mistake, but actually it was a stroke of marketing genius.
 Their throbbing electro gem ‘Love Me Harder’ introduced The Weeknd to a mainstream audience and helped Grande to shake off her squeaky-clean teen idol image.
 From this moment on, The Weeknd was unstoppable: his Fifty Shades Of Grey song ‘Earned It’ won him an Oscar nomination, he teamed up with super-producer Max Martin to craft global smash ‘Can’t Feel My Face’, and 2015’s follow-up album ‘Beauty Behind The Madness’ went on to sell millions worldwide.

-Download ‘Earned It’ on iTunes: //smarturl.it/TheWeekndEarnedIt Listen on Spotify: //smarturl.it/TheWeekndEarnedItSP The global phenomenon comes to theaters this Valentine’s Day.
-Get your #FiftyShadesTickets now! //fandango.com/fiftyshades
+Download ‘Earned It’ on iTunes: http://smarturl.it/TheWeekndEarnedIt Listen on Spotify: http://smarturl.it/TheWeekndEarnedItSP The global phenomenon comes to theaters this Valentine’s Day.
+Get your #FiftyShadesTickets now! http://fandango.com/fiftyshades

 Now he’s a chart-topping pop star, millions of listeners are being seduced by The Weeknd.
 “I feel like his music is really sexy, and I like that,” Swedish rising star Tove Lo said recently.
 But others have mocked the often despondent way he writes about sex and relationships.
 In 2013, music mag Spin described his songs as “mope ’n’ grope jams”, and notorious American blog Gawker wrote last year: “The Weeknd sings about sex a lot, and it almost always sounds like a miserable experience.”
 He’s definitely got a dark side: one of his favourite songs is ‘Dirty Diana’, Michael Jackson’s famously unflattering portrait of a rock groupie.